Storefront Visibility Checklist

 Visibility isn't just about design; it's about durability.
 In Edmonton and Sherwood Park, signs face extreme temperature swings.
 Low-grade "economy" vinyl often shrinks and cracks within 18 months, leaving a sticky residue and a poor brand image.
 At Advanced Signs, we utilize 7-year high-performance cast vinyl.
 This material is engineered to handle road salt, high-pressure washing, and -30C winters without peeling or fading.

-Expert Tip: Before installing, always check local Strathcona County or City of Edmonton signage bylaws.
-Generally, window lettering is considered a non-permanent graphic, but certain business zones have specific coverage limits (often 25% of the window area).
-We can help you stay compliant while maximizing your impact.
+Expert Tip: Before applying your decals, it is a good idea to check your local municipal signage bylaws.
+Generally, DIY window lettering is considered a non-permanent graphic, but some business zones have specific coverage limits (often 25% of the window area).
+We design our custom lettering kits to help you maximize visibility while staying within your local guidelines.

 Don't settle for an invisible business.
-Get a professional visibility consultation and a custom quote today.
+Get a professional layout proof and a custom shipping quote today.

 GET A FREE QUOTE